prancer-io/cloud-validation-framework/docs/docs/api/compliance.md

     `Required Fields`

-    - **collection:** Name of the collection for which you want to scheduler a Job.
+    - **collection:** Name of the collection for which you want to schedule a Job.
 Optional if `pac` is true.
     - **schedule:** We can schedule the following types of Schedulers.
         - Once ( Ex. `once@11:00 date@10/26/2019` )
         - Hourly ( Ex. `hourly@11:00 date@10/26/2019` )